 Rabbit Dry White is made in the tradicional style with long skin maceration.
 The final blend includes different wines aged in oak casks with an average of 3,5 years.

 Max and Moritz are two naughty boys from Wilhelm Busch stories.
 The two brothers are the perfect tool to explain the Niepoort world of Port Wine.
 Max, fresh and fruity and Moritz, smooth and elegant, are The Two Niepoort Fabulous Ports.
 Moritz spends most of its time ageing in barrels.
-Through a slow oxidation process over 7 years, is an elegant port with a subtle expression, light colour and a range of flavours and aromas that are based on red fruit tones.
-Moritz is one of the tawnies in the tawny range of Ports: Tawny, Tawny with indication of age and Colheita.
+Through a slow oxidation process over 7 years, is an elegant Port with a subtle expression, light colour and a range of flavours and aromas that are based on red fruit tones.
+Moritz is one of the Tawnies in the Tawny range of Ports: Tawny, Tawny with Age Indication and Colheita.

-Niepoort announced, in August 2005, the pair Júnior Tinto and Sénior Tawny, considered by Dirk Niepoort a starting point into port vines.
+Niepoort announced, in August 2005, the pair Júnior Tinto and Sénior Tawny, considered by Dirk Niepoort a starting point into Port Wines.

-The Niepoort Philosophy has been, for the last decades, to innovate, diversify, break taboos, maintaining tradition.
-Parallel to the redesigned of The Senior Tawny, where we used the most traditional format of bottle and a moustache to emphasis the seniority, we redesigned the Junior Tinto based on the concept of a young, fresh and contemporary wine.
+The Niepoort philosophy has been, for the last decades, to innovate, diversify, break taboos, maintaining tradition.
+Parallel to the redesign of The Senior Tawny, where we used the most traditional format of bottle and a moustache to emphasis the seniority, we redesigned the Junior Tinto based on the concept of a young, fresh and contemporary wine.

 The Junior Ruby undergoes an early filling, and spends the rest of its time in the bottle, where it is protected against outside influences.
 Through this process, its youthfulness, dark colour, freshness and dark fruit aromas and flavours are optimally maintained.